Paris terror trial opens for 20 accused in 2015 attacks

 “The events that we are about to decide are inscribed in their historic intensity as among the international and national events of this century,” he said.

-Dominique Kielemoes, whose son bled to death at one of the cafes, said the month dedicated to victims’ testimonies at the trial will be crucial to both their own healing and that of the nation.
+Dominique Kielemoes, whose son bled to death at one of the cafes, said hearing victims’ testimonies at the trial will be crucial to both their own healing and that of the nation.

 “The assassins, these terrorists, thought they were firing into the crowd, into a mass of people.
 But it wasn’t a mass — these were individuals who had a life, who loved, had hopes and expectations, and that we need to talk about at the trial.
 It’s important,” she said.

 Of the 20 men charged, six will be tried in absentia.
-Abdeslam will be questioned multiple times — but it remains to be seen if he will break his silence.
+Abdeslam will be questioned multiple times — but it remains to be seen if he will break his silence beyond the sort of allegiance he offered Wednesday to Islamic State groups.

+“We were expecting it, and we were prepared for it and in fact, we’re not expecting anything from him,” Kielemoes said after Abdeslam first appeared.

-The same IS network went on to strike Brussels months after the Paris attacks, killing another 32 people.
+The same IS network that hit Paris went on to strike Brussels months later, killing another 32 people.

 Authorities have to extraordinary lengths to ensure security at the trial, building an entirely new courtroom within the storied 13th-century Palais de Justice in Paris, where Marie Antoinette and Emile Zola faced trial, among others.